 .
 Once connected, users can search for samples based on study subject details.

-In order to align with study data, your Sample data needs the concepts of participant and time.
+In order to align with study data, your sample data needs the concepts of participant and time.
+These are provided in fields of the following types.
 You can either provide values at the time of linking to study, or add fields of these types to your Sample Type: